auth0/docs/articles/auth0lab/verifiable-credentials/verify-credentials.md

 The following high level steps describe how the app works:

 1. When the **Start Presentation Flow** button is clicked, the app starts a verification request by making an API call to Auth0.
-In this API call, the app sends the `clientid`, `clientsecret` and `templateid` variables to the API.
+In this API call, the app sends the `client_id`, `client_secret` and `template_id` variables to the API.
 Auth0 replies with a URL and a `request_id`.

 ::: note
 The URL is what you would normally encode into a QR code for a wallet application to scan and start the process.
 In this guide, we'll just display this URL as a clickable link for simplicity.